Perspective | John Kelly lent his military credibility to Trump. It’s too late now to stay neutral.

 So far, Kelly won’t confirm or dispute that reporting, leaning on his career of service in the Marine Corps as a reason to stay silent: According to friends and associates, Kelly believes that it’s inappropriate for a retired general to speak out against a sitting president in the midst of an election.
-But for Kelly, that ship has sailed.
+But, for Kelly, that ship has sailed.
 He chose to serve in a political capacity, lending the credibility he gained during a lifetime in uniform to Trump’s partisan cause.
 No one can fault Kelly for wanting to keep his son’s memory out of partisan politics, but it’s too late for Trump’s former top White House adviser to be seriously considered as someone who is politically neutral.

 Kelly may want to take advantage of the sense that military men and women need to stay out of the grubbiness of party politics — like retired general Joseph F. Dunford Jr., former chairman of the Joint Chiefs of Staff, who in a recent interview declined to comment on Trump’s record, saying he felt obliged to “behave in public the same way I did while on active duty. … I feel I should not engage in any partisan politics.”
 But while there’s a logic to Dunford studiously avoiding politics at this stage, it doesn’t apply in Kelly’s case.
 Dunford served Trump while in uniform, in an explicitly nonpartisan position.
 Were he to speak now, either in favor of or against Trump, Dunford would risk disrupting the nonpartisan nature of military service and set a precedent that could hamper the ability of the current Joint Chiefs chairman to maintain a relationship of trust with Trump.